 It’s well known that temperature and humidity changes can cause havoc with your produce.
 As one operator put it, “The humidity, in the area of chilled foods, is sometimes complicated as the temperature goes up, and it is a big problem that the foods are wasted and we have to throw them away.”

-This is why operators are increasingly turning to air conditioning that incorporates purification and odor control.
+Which is why operators are increasingly turning to air conditioning that incorporates purification and odour control.

 Introducing nanoe™ X – quality air for a quality shopping experience

-An air-conditioning system with integrated nanoe™ X releases nature-derived hydroxyl radicals into the air to inhibit viruses, bacteria, mold, PM 2.5 particulates, and odors.
+An air-conditioning system with integrated nanoe™ X releases nature-derived hydroxyl radicals into the air to inhibit viruses, bacteria, mould, PM 2.5 particulates, and odours.
 It helps you maintain a hygienic and pleasant supermarket environment without the need to add any additional cleaning practices to your regime.

 Hydroxyl radicals are unstable molecules that readily react with elements like hydrogen, inhibiting the activity of pollutants. nanoe™ X brings this natural freshness indoors, creating hydroxyl radicals with a vastly increased lifespan to create an ideal interior environment.

-It can also provide 24-hour deodorization via easy wifi and remote controls so that you no longer need to worry about nasty smells and losing your business.
+It can also provide 24-hour deodorisation via easy wifi and remote controls, so that you no longer need to worry about nasty smells losing you business.

 And by displaying information stickers explaining your use of this cutting-edge technology in your storefront, you can reassure potential customers that you’re taking their health seriously.